Senior Thesis Seminar, Spring 2015

 Summary of Due Dates

-- Two January meetings: January 24 and 31, 2013.
-Presentation of Revised Thesis Proposals Bring 22 copies of your proposal to the first seminar meeting Only half of you will present at this meeting, but all of you should be prepared.
+- Two January meetings: January 21 and 28th, 2015.
+Presentation of Revised Thesis Proposals Bring 10 copies of your proposal to the first seminar meeting.
+Only half of you will present at this meeting, but all of you should be prepared.

 All of you will write a one-page response to the samples being discussed at each meeting.
-Bring one copy of your responses to the meeting; send an electronic copy to Ken Koltun-Fromm (firstname.lastname@example.org).
+Bring one copy of your responses to the meeting; send an electronic copy to Naomi Koltun-Fromm

-- Friday, March 22 AT NOON, FIRST DRAFT DUE (1 copy to advisor)
+- Friday, March 20th AT NOON, FIRST DRAFT DUE (1 copy to advisor).

-- Monday, April 22 AT NOON, SENIOR THESIS DUE (9 hard copies, one diskette or electronic version delivered to Andrea Pergolese in Gest) by 12 noon
+- Thursday, April 23rd AT NOON, SENIOR THESIS DUE (4 hard copies, one electronic version delivered to Gail Heimberger in Gest) by 12 noon.

-- Monday-Wednesday May 6-8 – SENIOR ORALS: (Sign up for times when you submit thesis)
+- Monday-Tuesday May 4-5 – SENIOR ORALS: (Sign up for times when you submit thesis).